 Is someone trying to exploit your trade mark?
 Is your product being copied?

-Swiss patent law recognizes an opposition procedure which is restricted to the establishment of patentability according to Article 1a, 1b and 2 of the law (i.e., in particular for biotechnology inventions).
+Swiss patent law recognises an opposition procedure which is restricted to the establishment of patentability according to Article 1a, 1b and 2 of the law (i.e. in particular for biotechnology inventions).
 If the parties involved cannot come to an agreement in case of conflict, they must take it to court.

 In case of conflict, registered rights, whether trade mark, patent, or design, have an advantage in that they provide clear, officially documented evidence for the scope of protection, the application/filing date, owner, etc.

-- Opposition procedure (trade marks): detailed Information about opposition procedure can also be found in our trade mark Examination Guidelines in German, French and Italian.
+- Opposition procedure (trade marks): detailed information about the opposition procedure can also be found in our Trade Mark Examination Guidelines in German, French and Italian.

 - Opposition procedure (patents)

 - www.admin.ch: Nullity action, art.
 26 of the Federal Act on Patents for Inventions (Patents Act, PatA)

 - www.promarca.ch: The trade mark brochure (in German and French) from the Swiss brand name trade association contains information about possible measures to take in cases of intellectual property infringement.